 Important - Please Read

-Paracetamol is recommended 30 minutes before, or as soon as practicable after meningococcal B vaccine administration, for children younger than two years of age.
-Two further doses of paracetamol are reccomened six hours apart, regardless of whether fever is present.
+Paracetamol is recommended 30 minutes before meningococcal B vaccine administration, for children younger than two years of age.
+Two further doses of paracetamol are recommended six hours apart.

-For further information on meningococcal disease and immunisation: https://www.health.gov.au/health-topics/immunisation/immunisation-services/meningococcal-immunisation-service-0
+For further information on meningococcal disease and immunisation please visit the Department of Health and Aged Care website.

-For any inquires or to schedule an appointment please contact council immunisation team on 5871 9222.
+If you have questions or to schedule an appointment please contact Council on (03) 5871 9222.